You can read my whole story below, but if you want the quick version...

 I kept trying different health supplements and searching for answers, but nothing seemed to work.
 I began just accepting that this was just the way it was, a women’s lot.
 I just had to try to deal with it.

 Looking back on it now I am convinced I was suffering from undiagnosed PMDD (premenstrual dysphoric disorder).

 Due to some other health issues that were going on for myself and hubby, I ended up seeing a Health Coach and a Holistic GP.
-It was discovered that my liver wasn't eliminating oestrogen effectively and that I was also low in certain vitamins and minerals.
+It was discovered that my liver wasn't eliminating oestrogen effectively (meaning I was oestrogen dominant) and and that I was also low progesterone and in certain vitamins and minerals.

 Hence the healing began.